Jump to

 Faculty Tunnel

-Graduates pass by faculty, their mentors for the past four years, for final review.
+Graduates pass by faculty, their mentors for the past four years.
 The tunnel symbolizes the support, academic preparation, and whole-person education that marks students’ experiences at Taylor, and is a highlight for students and faculty members alike.

 Flags of the World

-The flags displayed represent the home countries of our graduates.
+The flags displayed represent the home countries of this year's graduates.

 Honors at Graduation